mrkkrp/markkarpov.com/post/migrating-text-metrics.md

 ![Text metrics vs edit distance](/static/img/text-metrics-edit-distance.png)

-To make the benchmark fair, I feed `Text` values into `text-metrics` functions and `String`s into `levenshteinDistance`.
+To make the benchmark fair, I fed `Text` values into `text-metrics` functions and `String`s into `levenshteinDistance`.
 What can we see here?
 Clearly, it looks like `edit-distance` uses two different algorithms.
 We beat it in the case of long inputs, with short strings performance is